RESIST

 Jerome Sauer: PhD candidate at UClouvain.
 He works on extremes of summer Arctic sea ice reduction using a rare event algorithm applied to coupled climate model ensemble simulations.

-Jinfei Wang: PhD student at UCLouvain.
+Jinfei Wang: Postdoc at UCLouvain.
 She works on causes of Antarctic sea ice extremes with satellite observations and model simulations.

 Sophie Opfergelt: FNRS Research Fellow at UCLouvain.
 She works on the response of permafrost environments to climate change, and the consequences for element mobility in these polar ecosystems, using isotope geochemistry, soil sciences and cryospheric sciences.